Find out what exciting developments are happening from around the world by researchers working with the Natural Environmental Research Council (NERC)

 “For every single raindrop that falls you need to track it and know where it goes,” says Professor Hannah Cloke OBE.
 “There are billions upon billions of different routes through the landscape that a single raindrop might take, for example it could soak into the ground, or runoff into a lake or a river.
 Based on our knowledge of the landscape and environmental conditions, we have to model all these possibilities to predict how much rain will flow into rivers from above and below ground.”

 This complexity goes some way to explaining why, despite the advent of supercomputers and the hard work of some of the world’s brightest scientists, we are still some way from being able to predict exactly when and where a flood will hit.

-Check out the IMPREX game where you can look at the use of forecasts to prevent flooding.
 Participants have to be ready to protect their city and its inhabitants from flooding by interpreting forecasts and making decisions about what level of flood defences to deploy

 Soils are critical to the health of our planet and essential for human, animal and plant life. they provide the nutrints and water required to grow food; they also support biodiversity and help to regulate climate, floods and droughts.
 However soils- and the many varied benefits they provide to humans and wildlife- are at risk from changes in climate and land use.